JuliaAstro/LombScargle.jl/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. function:: findmaxpower(p::Periodogram)
-.. function:: findmaxfreq(p::Periodogram, threshold::Real=findmaxpower(p))
+.. function:: findmaxfreq(p::Periodogram, [interval::AbstractVector{Real}], threshold::Real=findmaxpower(p))

 Once you compute the periodogram, you usually want to know which are the
 frequencies with highest power.
 To do this, you can use the
 :func:`findmaxfreq`.
 It returns the vector of frequencies with the highest
 power in the periodogram ``p``.
-If a second argument ``threshold`` is provided,
+If a scalar real argument ``threshold`` is
-return the frequencies with power larger than or equal to ``threshold``.
-The
+provided, return the frequencies with power larger than or equal to
+``threshold``.
+If you want to limit the search to a narrower frequency range,
+pass as second argument a vector with the extrema of the interval.

-value of the highest power of a periodogram can be calculated with the
+The value of the highest power of a periodogram can be calculated with the
 :func:`findmaxpower` function.

 False-Alarm Probability